-Suppose that you withdrew $1,000 from your TFSA in 2021 and now you want to recontribute it.
+Suppose you hit your TFSA limit, withdrew $1,000 from your TFSA in 2021 and now want to recontribute it.
 In that case, you would not recontribute it in the same year.
-You would have to wait till 2022 began.
+You would have to wait till 2022 began without incurring a penalty.

 The 2022 update saw an additional $6,000 being added to the TFSA contribution room.
 It means that you can contribute $6,000 more to your TFSA plus the $1,000 you withdrew in 2021.

 And if you don’t contribute to your TFSA in any given year, the contribution room doesn’t go away.
 It is just rolled over to the next year.
 Suppose that you have been eligible to contribute to a TFSA since 2009 and you have never contributed once.

 After the 2022 update, the cumulative contribution room available to you would be $81,500.

 The contribution room update to TFSAs is indexed to inflation.
 For the longest time, contribution room updates were usually $5,500, but 2019, 2020, 2021, and 2022 saw a $6,000 increase.
 It is possible that the next update will be higher.

 As long as you are 18 years or older and have a valid SIN number, you are eligible to open a TFSA.
 People who are not Canadian residents because they want to avoid making income tax payments but have a valid SIN can still qualify to open a